gjjaswanth/SnakeGame-using-FPGA/README.md

 ---

 ## 👨‍💻 Team Contributions

-The success of this comprehensive design was achieved through parallel development and strict modular assignments:
+This project was developed through a modular approach, where each member worked on specific parts of the system:

+- **Gunja Jaswanth**
-• Gunja Jaswanth: Designed the core game logic, including coordinate movement matrices, scoring mechanisms, array shifting, and border collision detection.
+  Designed the core game logic, including snake movement, coordinate handling, array shifting, scoring, and collision detection with borders.

-• Ravuri Leela Venkata Sai Krishna: Developed the
+- **Ravuri Leela Venkata Sai Krishna**
-VGA display system generator, configured the blanking intervals, and handled the continuous on-screen pixel rendering logic for the snake body and targets.
+  Developed the VGA display module, handled screen timing (including blanking intervals), and implemented pixel rendering for the snake and apple.

+- **Pranav Krishna Palanisamy**
-• Pranav Krishna Palanisamy: Managed global timing control, designed the specific clock dividers, and integrated all individual modules into the top-level entity for proper synthesis.
+  Managed clock design and timing control, created clock divider modules, and integrated all components into the top-level design for synthesis.

+- **Dasari Yashaswi Praneeth Reddy**
-• Dasari Yashaswi Praneeth Reddy: Implemented input debouncing logic, developed the LFSR randomizer, and performed rigorous RTL testing, timing simulation, and documentation compilation
+  Implemented input handling and debouncing, developed the LFSR-based random generator, and performed simulation, testing, and documentation.

 ---